ElvieBlooms/crystal-upstream/README.md

 * ~~Fishing Sprite~~ Completed
 * ~~Battle Sprites (Front and Back)~~ Completed
 * Voxel Mod support -- Mostly working.
   * The fishing sprite breaks with voxel.
-Need to fix this.
+It looks like this happens on the original sprite too.
+I will submit a bug report.
 * Change name options in Oak's dialogue to match Crystal's original options